-As you’re troubleshooting in Kibana Discover, you can easily see the number of exceptions identified in your log results for every query you run.
+While troubleshooting in OpenSearch Dashboards, you can easily see the number of exceptions identified in your log results for every query you run.
 The list is always in-context, and specific to the log results returned by your search.

 To review exceptions affecting your environments, switch to the Exceptions tab and expand the documents that interest you.

 What’s an exception?